chandraskappagantula/CalendarAppTkinter/README.md

 > **Installation**

 Ensure that all assets and main `.py` file are placed in the same directory.
 You need to have the `PIL` library installed with the following: `pip install pillow`.
 You may want to check which modules are already installed with `python -m pip list`.

+> **Purpose**

+This is a personal calendar app that I programmed for my own use.
+Coding such an app may seem like a simple task but requires a lot of familiarity with the programming mindset: a mindset which utilizes lots of logic.
+The ability to add new features without breaking old ones succesfully, the ability to persevere in the face of troubleshooting, these are all skills I want to learn and have improved upon by coding this project.